 Managing

 Although managing content can be summed up simply as updating and cleaning up outdated content, it is the most important part of keeping our websites fast and our servers running smoothly.
 The CAES Office of Information Technology (CAES OIT) offers guidelines for digital asset management (DAM) that can greatly increase the effectiveness of our websites.
-These guidelines are covered in detail in the Digital Asset Management section in this manual.
+These guidelines are covered in Digital Asset Management.

 Publishing